 samplekey with secure password.

-DROP USER IF EXISTS lbsn_reader; CREATE USER lbsn_reader WITH LOGIN INHERIT PASSWORD 'samplekey'; GRANT CONNECT ON DATABASE rawdb TO lbsn_reader; GRANT USAGE ON SCHEMA mviews TO lbsn_reader; GRANT SELECT ON ALL TABLES IN SCHEMA mviews TO lbsn_reader; GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA mviews TO lbsn_reader;
+DROP USER IF EXISTS lbsn_reader; CREATE USER lbsn_reader WITH LOGIN INHERIT PASSWORD 'samplekey'; GRANT CONNECT ON DATABASE rawdb TO lbsn_reader; GRANT USAGE ON SCHEMA mviews TO lbsn_reader; ALTER DEFAULT PRIVILEGES IN SCHEMA mviews GRANT SELECT ON TABLES TO lbsn_reader;

 Connect hlldb to rawdb